princepoirier/capstone-weather/module-c.md

 #### A. Layout

+**Step 8: Add max width to container**<br />
-1. Set an upper limit to the size of the `.container` elements, and ensure the content is centered horizontally using `margin`:
+Set an upper limit to the size of the `.container` elements, and ensure the content is centered horizontally using `margin`:
    ```css
    .container {
       padding: 0 1rem;  /* existing declaration */